suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 In some systems, particularly with multiple, independent, optional components, it may be that there is a need to uninstall the components that have been installed by a manifest.
 Where this is expected, the uninstall command sequence can provide the sequence needed to cleanly remove the components defined by the manifest and its dependencies.
 In general, suit uninstall will contain primarily unlink directives.

-WARNING: This can cause faults where there are loose dependencies (e.g. version-only, see {{I-D.ietf-suit-update-management}}), since a component can be removed while it is depended upon by another component.
+WARNING: This can cause faults where there are loose dependencies (e.g., version range matching, see {{I-D.ietf-suit-update-management}}), since a component can be removed while it is depended upon by another component.
+To avoid dependency faults, a manifest author MAY use explicit dependencies where possible, or a manifest processor MAY track references to loose dependencies via reference counting in the same way as explicit dependencies, as described in {{suit-directive-unlink}}.

 The Uninstall command sequence is not severable, since it must always be available to enable uninstalling.